TristanWebber/garage_monitor/arduino/README.md

 }
 ```

-It's wise to wrap the `connection_handler()` in a similar block but otherwise we're done here.
+It's wise to wrap the `connection_handler()` in a similar block but otherwise, we're done here.

 The final thought for the loop function is to address how it will behave if it is running for a very long time.
 The `millis()` function is a 32-bit unsigned integer and that means that it will reach a maximum value in about 49 days.
 After that, the predictable behaviour will be to wraparound to zero and restart counting from there.
 Similarly, the predictable behaviour of the microcontroller when it is asked to evaluate a subtraction of two unsigned integers that would result in a negative result, will be to wraparound.
 Using 8-bit unsigned integers and some arbitrary values makes the behaviour far easier to show.
 The maximum value for an 8-bit unsigned integer is 255, and 255 + 1 = 0.
 So working through two examples: